owncook/owncook/README.md

 # Welcome, I'm Owen
 ## About Me
-* Sophomore at the University of Vermont
+* Junior at the University of Vermont
-* Computer Science Major
+* Computer Science and Electrical Engineering Majors
-* Electrical Engineering and Pure Math Minors
+* Pure Math Minor

 ## Announcements
-Have some project ideas in mind, those will be coming soon!
+I have some project ideas in mind, those will be coming soon!

-## Links